 The 2016 WDNR assessments showed continued impairment by phosphorus.
 Total phosphorus sample data exceed 2016 WisCALM listing criteria for the Fish and Aquatic Life use.
 However, available biological data do not indicate impairment (no macroinvertebrate or fish Index of Biotic Integrity scored in the "poor" condition category).
 Based on the most updated information, no change in existing impaired waters listing is needed.

 A discontinued USGS monitoring station (USGS 04073458) was historically located at the County Highway O bridge on Roy Creek.
-The station was active from 2012 through 2017.[44]
+The station was active from 2012 through 2017.

+Appendix H [44] of the Upper Fox-Wolf River TMDL report shows Roy Creek, sub-basin 17, needs a 68% total phosphorus reduction to meet local water quality standards.

 Silver Creek